paco-valdez/TablePy/README.md

 A Data Structure for Maintaing Tabular Data in Memory.
 _____________

-It was created as an exercise but it may be helpful to others, It's not recommended to use it in a production environment.
 The table is implemented as a list of dicts, it also have value indexes for faster direct lookup for a row by column value.